Manako Sugiyama – Director and Instructor –

 In addition to Obedience he also competed in Agility, Rally Obedience, Canine Freestyle (dog dancing), and Rally Freestyle Elements.
 However, in late 2018 Manako retired him from all competitive dog sports in late 2018, because it became extremely hard to manage his epilepsy that he had had since the age of two while training for competitions.

 Mint visits a local rest home as a therapy dog for Outreach Therapy Pets.

-Mint has two Champion titles, Trick Dog Champion and Rally Freestyle Elements Champion.
+Mint has a Grand Champion title and a Champion title, Trick Dog Grand Champion and Rally Freestyle Elements Champion.

 Jasmine (Chelseacourt Matsurika TDCH CCC-Level2) – Demo Dog –